Volodya1989/goit-core-hw-07/README.md

-# GoIT Core HW-07
+# Assistant Bot | HW-07

-This repository contains the solution for hw assignment #07.
+This repository contains the solution for Assistant Bot assignment #07.
 It involves the creation of an assistant bot with functionalities such as adding and editing contacts, displaying birthdays, and managing a contact book.

 ## Features
 - **Add Contact**: Add new contacts to the address book.